 (512) 869-3229 fax

 As a fourth-generation agriculturalist, Randi has a passion for the people and ideals of the agriculture industry.
 Her hands-on experience began on the family ranch, grew through 4-H and FFA projects, citizenship and community service programs, collegiate judging, agricultural societies and various work experiences.
-Randi has continued with her membership on the Burnet Co.
-Livestock Show Board of Directors and graduated from Texas A&M University with a B.S. degree in agricultural development.
-Through these activities, her degree and work-related experience, Randi developed skills in teamwork, time and money management, event planning, customer service, communications, and business relations.
-She joined the Mustang Heritage Foundation management team in 2007 where she currently manages Extreme Mustang Makeover events, youth-related programs including the Youth & Yearling Mustang Challenge and the Youth Employment Program, and retail sales and merchandise.
+Randi graduated from Texas A&M University in 2005 with a B.S. degree in agricultural development.

-Stormy Mullins attended Texas A&M University earning a bachelor’s degree in animal science and then attended Tarleton State University, where he graduated with a master’s of science in teaching.
-Upon graduation, his career path lead him to education, where he spent 27 years as an Agricultural Science instructor at the high school level while also judging rodeos for more than 25 years.
-In 2003, he had the opportunity to combine his knowledge of rodeo with his education background when he was recruited as rodeo coach at Weatherford College.
-About 7 years ago, he met clinician Chris Cox, and they became fast friends.
-Stormy began managing the ranch and equine operations at Chris Cox Horsemanship Company.
-Though he is no longer managing the day-to-day operations at the ranch, he continues to share his knowledge with students at Chris Cox Clinics and Begin the Journey Clinics.
-Stormy began working full time for the Mustang Heritage Foundation in 2010.
-Stormy aids in every aspect of event and program management as well as future program development.
-With his knowledge of horses, livestock event judging and production, coaching, and education, he is a great asset to the Mustang Heritage Foundation team.
+Stormy Mullins attended Texas A&M University earning a bachelor’s degree in animal science and attended Tarleton State University, where he graduated with a master’s of science in teaching.
+He spent 27 years as an Agricultural Science instructor at the high school level while also judging rodeos for more than 25 years.
+In 2003, he was recruited as rodeo coach at Weatherford College.
+Soon after he met clinician Chris Cox, and began managing the ranch and equine operations at Chris Cox Horsemanship Company.
+He is a great asset to the MHF team.